jrosen48/utk-homepage/static/rosenberg-cv.utf8.md

 *If a link to a pre-print is not available, then please contact me to request a copy of any of these papers.*

-Advancing new methods for understanding public sentiment about educational reforms: The case of Twitter and the Next Generation Science Standards. https://osf.io/xymsd/
+Building Trust in Science by Advancing a Bayesian Perspective on Probability and Uncertainty in Science Education. https://osf.io/aznyq/

 Me, the moment, or the medium?
 Understanding the sources of variation for students’ situational engagement in science. https://osf.io/pj2v8/